Toward Generative Quantum Utility via Correlation-Complexity Map: Quantifying IQP compatibility and beyond-pairwise dependence

-\paragraph{Entropy- and entanglement-based notions of quantum complexity.} Entanglement measures have long served as a diagnostic for the potential classical simulability of quantum dynamics, with results showing that restricted entanglement growth can enable efficient classical simulation \citep{vidal2003efficient}.
-At the same time, entanglement alone is not a definitive indicator of classical hardness: stabilizer/Clifford circuits can generate highly entangled states while remaining efficiently classically simulable under the Gottesman--Knill framework \citep{aaronson2004improved}.
-This gap has motivated refinements that attempt to capture the ``non-stabilizer'' or ``beyond-Clifford'' component of complexity.
+\paragraph{State- and entanglement-based diagnostics.} A related line of work studies properties of quantum states and dynamics that are informative about classical simulatability.
+In particular, limited entanglement growth can make certain quantum evolutions efficiently simulable by classical methods \citep{vidal2003efficient}.
+At the same time, entanglement alone is not a reliable predictor of classical hardness: for example, Clifford circuits can generate highly entangled states while still admitting efficient classical simulation under the Gottesman–Knill theorem \citep{aaronson2004improved}.
+This has motivated more refined diagnostics that aim to capture features of quantum states beyond entanglement alone, especially those associated with non-stabilizer structure.

-\paragraph{From circuit-centric complexity to \emph{data-centric} compatibility indicators.} Despite this progress, a key practical bottleneck remains: in many application settings the object of interest is \emph{not} a quantum circuit or a prepared quantum state, but an empirical dataset that is classical by origin (e.g., scientific fields, sensor measurements, images).
-For such problems, circuit- or state-defined complexity measures are not directly actionable because the quantum description is not given \emph{a priori}.
-Instead, what is needed are indicators that can be computed directly from samples, classical or quantum, to (i) quantify whether the dataset exhibits structure naturally expressible by a target hard-to-sample family (e.g., IQP-type parity/interference structure), and (ii) simultaneously quantify how much of the dataset's dependence structure remains nontrivial from a classical modeling perspective (beyond pairwise/tree-structured correlations).
-This motivates the indicators introduced in this work, QCLI and CCI, which are explicitly \emph{dataset-defined} and therefore applicable to real-world classical data while still being operationally connected to IQP inductive bias and representational alignment.
+\paragraph{From circuit-centric diagnostics to dataset-level compatibility indicators.} Despite this progress, many application settings begin not with a quantum circuit or a prepared quantum state, but with an empirical dataset of classical origin, such as sensor measurements, scientific data, or images.
+In such settings, circuit- and state-based diagnostics are not directly applicable, because no quantum description is given \emph{a priori}.
+What is needed instead are indicators that can be computed directly from samples and that answer two distinct questions: first, whether the dataset exhibits structure that is naturally expressible by a target hard-to-sample-from quantum generative family, such as the parity-interference structure associated with IQP circuits; and second, whether the dataset contains dependence structure that remains nontrivial from a classical modeling perspective, beyond pairwise or tree-structured correlations.

+This motivates the two indicators introduced in this work, QCLI and CCI.
+Both are defined directly at the dataset level, so they can be evaluated on empirical data without first specifying a quantum circuit.
+At the same time, they remain operationally connected to the inductive bias of IQP-type generative models and to the question of representational alignment between a dataset and a classically hard quantum circuit family.
+Our goal in this section is therefore to formalize two complementary dataset-level indicators: one that measures how well a dataset aligns with the structural biases of classically hard quantum generative models, and one that measures the extent to which the dataset exhibits genuinely higher-order dependence beyond pairwise structure.